Financial Aid Timeline for Entering Undergraduates

 The financial aid process begins as soon as you apply to UCSD.
 Use this timeline to keep track of important filing deadlines and other events during the year before you enter UCSD.
 Contact the Financial Aid Office, (858) 534-4480, for specific questions about your file.

-- Request a PIN from the Department of Education so you can electronically sign your Free Application for Federal Student Aid (FAFSA).
-You and your parents can both request a PIN.
+- Register for your FSA ID from the Department of Education so you can electronically sign your Free Application for Federal Student Aid (FAFSA).
+You and your parents can both register for an FSA ID.

 - Jan.
 1: The FAFSA is available.
 Make sure to list UCSD school code 001317 on the application, so UCSD will receive your information.